Azzary/Emulateur-Dofus-1.29/README.md

 ========

-open-sources emulator for Dofus Retro
-He is written in C#
+open-sources emulator for Dofus Retro written in C# using reflexion

 ## **Switching to private version**